simeonpashley/simeonpashley.github.io/_posts/2010-07-19-how-to-make-documents-work-for-your-team.md

 to work in).
 Designers (and other doc writers - don't forget the Technical Design Doc author) aren't necessarily great
 writers: in terms of technical English (spelling, grammar, punctuation) or writing clearly and in an easy-to-read style.
 And that's not necessarily a
-problem: \*except\* when it comes to design docs.
+problem: \*except\* when it comes to design documentation.
 Don't get the wrong idea
 here: good writing skills don't make someone a good designer, and I'd much rather a designer have fantastic ideas but be unable to express them than have no ideas but great communication skills.
-Most designers on a large team don’t have to write docs.
+Most designers on a large team don't have to write documentation.
 But for the ones who do have to, writing skills \*are\* important because for every word they write, potentially 60-100 people are going to read it.
 Luckily, writing skills are easy to assess and easy to learn.
 I give a basic English test (a